Beckville ISD Health Information Guide

 All medicine for Pre-K- 5th grade must be brought to the nurse by the parent.
 Students on the Elementary campus are not allowed to bring any medication to school.

-If you would like to bring in over-the-counter medications like Tylenol, Motrin, cough syrup, etc, we will store them for you during the school year with your child's name to be used as needed.
 We cannot accept any medication that is not in original container.
 A request for medication form will need to be filled out with instructions as to when it should be used.
-The Nurse's office or school office's have these forms; or you can print it below.
+The Nurse's office have these forms, or you can print one from here.
 We cannot give any medications without a signed form!
 This form will need to be re-done every year.

 If you child is on a prescription medicine, the form will need to be signed by the prescribing doctor for us to give it at school.
 If you provide us with your doctor's fax number and telephone number, we will request it for you.
 However, if this is a medicine that needs to start the first day of school, you must have everything signed and ready to go beforehand, or we will not be able to give it!
 Medication must be received in the container in which it was dispensed by the physician or pharmacist.
 It must have proper identification, dosage, and time interval marked.
 All medications will be kept in a locked cabinet in the nurse's office.